Bayes' theorem: Frequentist interpretations

 In the frequentist interpretations, probability measures a "proportion of outcomes".
 For example, suppose an experiment is performed many times.
-P(A) is the proportion of outcomes with property A (the prior) and P(B) is the proportion with property B. P(B | A) is the proportion of outcomes with property B out of outcomes with property A, and P(A | B) is the proportion of those with A out of those with B (the posterior).
+P(A) is the proportion of outcomes with property A (the prior) and P(B) is the proportion with property B. P(B|A) is the proportion of outcomes with property B out of outcomes with property A, and P(A|B) is the proportion of those with A out of those with B (the posterior).

-The role of Bayes' theorem can be shown with tree diagrams.
-The two diagrams partition the same outcomes by A and B in opposite orders, to obtain the inverse probabilities.
-Bayes' theorem links the different partitionings.

-Example

-Tree diagram illustrating the beetle example.
-R, C, P and $\overline{P}$ are the events rare, common, pattern and no pattern.
-Percentages in parentheses are calculated.
-Three independent values are given, so it is possible to calculate the inverse tree.

-An entomologist spots what might, due to the pattern on its back, be a rare subspecies of beetle.
-A full 98% of the members of the rare subspecies have the pattern, so P(Pattern | Rare) = 98%.
-Only 5% of members of the common subspecies have the pattern.
-The rare subspecies is 0.1% of the total population.
-How likely is the beetle having the pattern to be rare: what is P(Rare | Pattern)?